Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

-The first author manually annotated all the pilot samples for each SE activity.
+The first author manually annotated all pilot samples for each SE activity.
 In addition to providing a binary judgment (yes/no) on whether a PTM was relevant to a given SE activity, the annotator also documented the underlying reasoning behind the decision.
-To ensure reliability, 10\% of the pilot samples were independently annotated by the second and last authors, both knowledgeable in the domain, drawing on established intercoder reliability practices \cite{o2020intercoder}.
-To further consolidate our annotation guidelines and understanding, the three annotators participated in a joint discussion session focused on the cases where disagreement had occurred.
+To ensure reliability, 10\% of the pilot samples were independently annotated by the second and fourth authors, both knowledgeable in the domain, drawing on established intercoder reliability (ICR) practices in qualitative research \cite{o2020intercoder}.
+To consolidate our annotation guidelines and understanding, the three annotators participated in a joint discussion session focused on the cases where disagreement had occurred.
 This discussion revealed that some PTMs are inherently challenging to classify due to their broad or ambiguous descriptions.
-For example, \texttt{mradermacher/Regex-AI-Llama-3.2-1B-GGUF}\cite{huggingfaceMradermacherRegexAILlama321BGGUFHugging} was initially assigned to software implementation based on the ``code generation" tag included by the author in the card metadata.
+For example, \texttt{mradermacher/Regex-AI-Llama-3.2-1B-GGUF} \cite{huggingfaceMradermacherRegexAILlama321BGGUFHugging} was initially assigned to software implementation based on the ``code generation" tag included by the author in the card metadata.
 While the description primarily refers to RegEx generation, this tag was an explicit link to the software implementation activity, and we ultimately retained the label.
 For the 10\% of the pilot samples, we applied majority voting to resolve any discrepancies.
-The resulting decisions, combined with the initial annotations from the first author, are referred to as \textbf{human annotations}.
+The resulting decisions, combined with the initial annotations from the first author, are referred to as the \textbf{ground truth}.

-We then prompted the LLM to provide both a binary judgment and a rationale for each PTM in the pilot set.
+We then prompted the LLM in a zero-shot setting to provide both a binary judgment and a rationale for each PTM in the pilot set.
 We used the default temperature setting of the model to balance determinism and variability in responses, ensuring consistent yet informative outputs.

 The model’s performance was evaluated by comparing its responses with the human annotations using Cohen’s kappa \cite{sim2005kappa}.
 This process was repeated iteratively, refining the prompt until we reached almost perfect agreement, as seen in Table \ref{tab:pilot_kappa}.
 This process was conducted for each of the five SE activities.
+In total, 5 prompt refinements were required for requirements engineering, 12 for software design, 4 for software implementation, 9 for software quality assurance, and 8 for software maintenance.
+The refinements mainly focused on providing concrete examples of SE tasks for each activity, explicitly instructing the use of the criteria list when making judgments, and avoiding superficial or ambiguous associations with the activity based on the information provided.